-Asia Today: Australian city on lockdown over UK variant case
+Asia Today: Australia cuts traveler numbers to stop variant

 Masks will also become compulsory for the first time in Brisbane and some surrounding municipalities, the Queensland state government said.

-“We know that that strain is 70% more infectious and we know the extreme difficulty that the U.K. has had in controlling their outbreak due to that strain,” Queensland Chief Health Officer Jeannette Young said.
+The state Chief Health Officer Jeannette Young noted the more contagious nature of the variant had made the U.K. outbreak more difficult to control.
 “So we need to act really, really fast.
 We need to find every single case now,” Young added.

-While several cases of the variant have been found in travelers in hotel quarantine, the cleaner is the first person to be infected with it in Australia.

-Authorities believe the woman, aged in her 20s, was infectious from Jan.
-2. She tested positive after showing symptoms on Wednesday.

-Her diagnosis ends almost four months of no locally acquired infections in Queensland.
+The woman’s diagnosis ends almost four months of no locally acquired infections in Queensland.

 In other developments in the Asia-Pacific region: